DimiChatzipavlis/mars-app-CI-CD-SEIP/README.md

 We make a CI/CD tool with Github Actions.
 We write the main.yml file, update the requirements.txt file with pytest and configure branch protection rules.
 For the code quality check we use pylint.

+## Mission 3

+We write the python automation tool with the setup.py file.
+Afterwards, we create an appropiate docker file.
+Lastly, we update the main.yml file.

 ## Special Thanks
 The whole labatory's theory and assignment was carefully made by (**GitHub Username: `tasosger`**), (**GitHub Username: `Cristian-Scobioala`**).